Frequently Ask Questions

 Many people come early to set up tailgate parties or tent parties.
 You should arrive before 1:00 to allow for parking, walking, and looking for where you need to go.
 If you are parking on the infield you should plan on arriving earlier around noon.
 Crossing the racecourse takes some planning because the crossing gates are closed a few minutes prior to a race so the course can be inspected and certified clear.
 During the races the gates are obviously closed and after a race the course has to be inspected again.

-Can I get in if I have subscribers ribbon?
+Can I get in if I have patron ribbon?

 No, you need a parking pass to enter the grounds.
-Parking passes are $75/car and everyone in the car is admitted.
+Parking passes are $100/car and everyone in the car is admitted.

 Can I buy a parking pass and join my friend’s party?

 Yes.
-Make sure your friend is not in a limited access area (an area that requires a subscriber ribbon).
-If they are they will need to purchase a ribbon for you.
+Make sure your friend is not in a limited access area (an area that requires a patron ribbon).
+If they are they will need to get a ribbon from the party’s host.
 (See below)

-No. Subscriber ribbons are a part of a subscriber’s package.
-If you are a subscriber already you can buy extra ribbons up to 6.
+No. Patron ribbons are a part of a patron’s package.
+If you are a patron already you can buy extra ribbons up to the maximum permitted per area.
 Box holders cannot purchase extra ribbons because there only 8 seats in a box.

 Is there Handicapped Access?